Latest posts by Susan Silver (see all)

 Disagreeing with Hardy

 In this regard, I disagree with Hardy.
 I spent my twenties drifting through life.
-I changed my major several times eventually landing in the social sciences, and psychology specifically.
-I dropped out of school twice during this time.
+Changing my major several times eventually landing in the social sciences, and psychology specifically.
 It took me seven years to earn my B.A.
 By my thirties, my life finally shaped up and I chose a career in community management.
 Most of my accomplishments have come in my thirties.

 I am more of a slow and steady wins the race type person.
 Just because of my experiences.
 I cannot lament the time lost as I needed the time to learn about myself and grow as a person.
-I finally feel that I am in a place to do my best work.
+Now I’m doing my best work.

 G.H Hardy admired exceptional people.
 He called them, “Hobbs Class” named for cricket player Sir John Berry Hobbs.